-Do you hear whooshing sounds or even water hammer in your water lines when you shut off your faucet?
+Do you hear whooshing sounds or even water hammers in your water lines when you shut off your faucet?
 The main reason for pressure fluctuations like those is trapped air in the pipes.
 There could be a leaking suction line that allows air to enter, or you might have an improperly installed fixture that needs some tightening.
 You can also install a pressure regulator to ensure that pressure does not damage your buried pipes and cause a slab leak.

 Fort Worth has experienced earthquakes and tremors in the past.
-That intense shaking and shifting soil puts huge stress on your foundation and structural components, not to mention waste and water pipes.
+That intense shaking and shifting soil put huge stress on your foundation and structural components, not to mention waste and water pipes.
 If you have experienced an earthquake, it’s crucial that you check for any dislodged or damaged lines.
 If you have a lower level where water is flowing down the walls, you likely need slab leak repair.
-Fort Worth, TX homes located near active construction sites, or those with construction being done in their yard, can also suffer from damage for the same reasons..
+Fort Worth, TX homes located near active construction sites, or those with construction being done in their yard, can also suffer from damage for the same reasons.